 At noon, around one, a guest joins with Ramon, and the other Swiss kitesurfing instructor for a kitesurfing lesson.
 Hashan from the kite school is with another guest.
 Estelle tells us she is a beginner.
 She, however, was pretty impressive at kitesurfing.

 The evening sun turns into a ball of golden red, painting the skies in many yellows, and magentas.
 “Why does the ocean come again and again to the shore?
 Doesn’t it get tired?” asks Nathan as we both sit by the sea, gazing at the raw, endless beauty.
 “No, the ocean loves the shore so much so she kisses it every second,” I reply as the sun bids goodbye for another day.
 I think that’s how we both felt about this magical beach hotel in Sri Lanka.
 It’s more than a hotel.
 It’s home.
 Even for two days, it became our home.
 People come here as guests, from different corners of the world, and leave as friends.
 We loved Elements just as how the ocean loves the pebbled shore with soft, powdery sand.

 While Kalpitiya is one of the few places for dolphin watching in Sri Lanka, there are a few other excursions in the area.
-In Elements, you could visit Kappalady Mosque, Thalawila St. Anne’s Church and arrange a safari to Wilpattu National Park.
+Based in Elements Beach & Nature Resort, you could visit Kappalady Mosque, Thalawila St. Anne’s Church and arrange a safari to Wilpattu National Park.
 Standup paddling is another popular activity among the visitors to Kalpitiya, especially in early mornings in the lagoon.